-So where have you looked at corporate human rights impacts, and can you tell us about some of the challenges of working in those locations?
+Where have you investigated corporate human rights impacts, and what challenges have you faced working in those locations?

-Through NomoGaia I’ve worked or researched in 12 countries on 4 continents (Burma, Indonesia, Malawi, Tanzania, Uganda, Egypt, Sierra Leone, Ghana, Costa Rica, Belize, Bolivia, and Chile).
+Through NomoGaia I’ve worked or researched in 12 countries on four continents (Burma, Indonesia, Malawi, Tanzania, Uganda, Egypt, Sierra Leone, Ghana, Costa Rica, Belize, Bolivia, and Chile).

 We picked a tree farm in southern Tanzania because sub-Saharan Africa has seen an agricultural boom, and we were concerned that multinational agricultural companies didn’t fully understand the complexities of operating in regions with no history of large-scale agriculture (that was true in Tanzania and it has also proven true in my colleague’s research into Palm Oil in Liberia).

-The hardest HRIAs to conduct are in places where mistrust has already been established.
+The hardest human rights impact assessments (HRIAs) to conduct are in places where mistrust has already been established.
 Those are the places where you spend incredibly lonely nights, because people aren’t ready to speak to you, or because a police presence makes it impossible for people to talk.

 “Annetta with her 4 children.
 She explained to me about how fishing became ‘illegal’ and the challenges of scraping together a living under a fishing ban, while Tullow was exploring for oil wealth in Buliisa lands.”

-“Tullow workers doing 2-d seismic surveys.
-These are much less impactful than the 3-d surveys that were the source of so many complaints.
+“Tullow workers doing two-dimensional seismic surveys.
+These are much less impactful than the 3D surveys that were the source of so many complaints.
 But the workers here are not from Buliisa, where the surveys are taking place.
 This is a source of tension for locals who need jobs.”